University undergraduate graduation requirements (baccalaureate)

 Credit requirements

-A minimum of 120 credit hours is required for graduation with a baccalaureate degree; at least 45 credit hours must be in upper-division courses.
-Some programs may require more than 120 credit hours and 45 upper-division credit hours for graduation.
-Associate degrees require a minimum of 60 credit hours.
-Students should check the program's graduation audit and major map for graduation requirements.
+Students must have completed a minimum of 120 credit hours to graduate with a baccalaureate degree; at least 45 credit hours must be in upper-division courses.
+Students should check the program's graduation audit and major map or curriculum checksheet for graduation requirements.

-No more than 60 credit hours earned in independent learning courses or earned by comprehensive examination (including Advanced Placement, College-Level Examination Program, DANTES Subject Standardized Test, Cambridge International Exam and International Baccalaureate exams) are accepted for credit toward the baccalaureate degree.
+No more than 60 credit hours earned in independent learning courses or earned by comprehensive examination (including Advanced Placement, College-Level Examination Program, DANTES Subject Standardized Test, Cambridge International exam and International Baccalaureate exams) are accepted for credit toward the baccalaureate degree.
+Credit is not granted for courses taken at an educational institution after credit by examination has been awarded.

 Grade point requirement

 A minimum cumulative grade point average of 2.00 for all courses taken at ASU is required to graduate with an undergraduate degree.
-Some programs may require a cumulative GPA higher than 2.00; students should refer to the specific program's graduation audit and major map for graduation requirements.
+Some programs may require a cumulative GPA higher than 2.00; students should refer to the specific program's graduation audit and major map or curriculum checksheet for graduation requirements.

 Mathematics requirement